GlobalFishingWatch/GFW_technical_documentation/SAR-object-detections.md

 ## Key Fields

-- `scene_id` - scene ID from where detection was extracted
+- `scene_id` - ID of Sentinel-1 scene from where detections were extracted
-- `detect_id` - unique ID for the detection as `scene_id;lon;lat`
+- `detect_id` - ID unique to every detection, composed as `scene_id;lon;lat`
 - `detect_lon` - longitude coordinate
 - `detect_lat` - latitude coordinate
 - `detect_timestamp` - time the image was taken
 - `ssvid` - vessel identifier if the detection matches to AIS/VMS
-- `match_score` - score cutoff used to match the detection
+- `score` - score cutoff used to match the detection
-- `match_confidence` - confidence cutoff used to match the detection
+- `confidence` - confidence cutoff used to match the detection
-- `inferred_length_m` - length estimated with a Neural Network
+- `presence` - probability of vessel presence from a Conv Neural Net
-- `inferred_presence` - probability of vessel vs. noise from a Neural Network
+- `length_m` - length estimated with a Conv Neural Net
-- `repeat_id` - if repeated object, link to offshore infrastructure table
+- `footprint_wkt` - WKT multipolygon of image area used for detection
-- `uncertainty` - metric of overall quality of detection
+- `var1/var2` - vessel info before and after the SAR image used for matching

 ## Data Description